Stay healthy in Dubrovnik

 EHIC isn't covering it all.
 It will cover urgent health care if necessary, even urgent health care of chronic or pre-existing diseases, but not if the goal of your trip is medical treatment.
 Any treatment provided is on the same terms as Croatian nationals.
 This means that you may have to bear the participation cost if there are any.

 EHIC is not travel insurance.
 Travel insurance will cover most of the costs if anything happens to you, so having one along your EHIC is a must.
-You can use our travel insurance page to get a quote.

 Citizens of Switzerland, Norway, Iceland and Liechtenstein are not covered with EHIC and should have travel insurance before travelling to Dubrovnik and Croatia.